ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 ## Solving the Error Boxes with TRL Standards

 Now, that we have the model established, we shift our focus on the details of TRL calibration.
 As the acronym stands for Thru-Reflect-Line, we are working with three standards.
 The calibration is done in two steps.
-The first step we use the the line and the thru standard to form an eigenvalue problem to solve for normalized calibration coefficients.
+The first step we use the line and the thru standard to form an eigenvalue problem to solve for normalized calibration coefficients.
 Then, in a second step we use the reflect standard and the thru standard again to undo the normalization.

 ### The eigenvalue problem